nirobutso140/course-sale/README.md

 -> Search the required course
 -> Feedback rating system

-managed the state in my assignment project:
+Managed the state in my assignment project:
 -------------------------------------------
 1. After dynamically loading the data, I set the state inside to hold that data.
 2. When the courses are selected, I have declared a second state to keep the courses.